 - In a large bowl, combine the first seven ingredients.
 Combine the oil, lemon juice and vanilla.
 Drain pineapple, reserving juice.
 If necessary, add enough water to juice to measure 3/4 cup.
 Add oil mixture and pineapple juice mixture to dry ingredients; stir just until moistened.
 Fold in pineapple.

-- Place in a greased 13-in. x 9-in. baking dish.
-Bake at 350° for 40-45 minutes or until toothpick inserted near the center comes out clean.
+- Place in a greased 13x9-in. baking dish.
+Bake at 350° for 40-45 minutes or until toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - For frosting, in a large , beat cream cheese and sugar until smooth.
 Fold in whipped topping.
 Spread over cake; sprinkle with coconut if desired.
 Store in the refrigerator.